Blazer0928/opencart-testing/README.md

 ## 📂 Repository Structure

-- |-> Test_cases contains the Functional/UI-UX test cases
+- -> Test_cases contains the Functional/UI-UX test cases
-- |-> Bug-Report directory have the Bug-Report sheet attached to it.
+- -> Bug-Report directory have the Bug-Report sheet attached to it.
-- |-> api-testing directory contain the postman json configuration file and API_TESTING_readme.md file for walkthrough
+- -> api-testing directory contain the postman json configuration file and API_TESTING_readme.md file for walkthrough
-- |-> docs directory have the Load testing results
+- -> docs directory have the Load testing results
-- |-> Load_Stree_testing directory contains the load and stress test configuration in .jmx format
+- -> Load_Stree_testing directory contains the load and stress test configuration in .jmx format

+## Load-Stress Testing
+- The report statistics for stress testing with 100 users [https://blazer0928.github.io/opencart-testing/stress_report]
+- The repost statistics for Load testiing with 50 users [https://blazer0928.github.io/opencart-testing/load_report]

+## Security Report
+- using a automated vulnerability tester for Security analysis.
+I used tool called "nikto".
+- The report is attached here []